Guided Exercise: Application Health Probes

 Modify the

-YAML file by defining a startup probe.
+long-load-deploy.yamlYAML file by defining a startup probe.
 The probe runs every three seconds and triggers a pod as failed after 30 failed attempts.
-The file should match the following excerpt:...output omitted... spec: ...output omitted... template: ...output omitted... spec: containers: - image: registry.ocp4.example.com:8443/redhattraining/long-load:v1 imagePullPolicy: Always name: long-load startupProbe: failureThreshold: 30 periodSeconds: 3 httpGet: path: /health port: 3000 env: ...output omitted...
+The file should match the following excerpt:...output omitted... spec: ...output omitted... template: ...output omitted... spec: containers: - image: registry.ocp4.example.com:8443/redhattraining/long-load:v1 imagePullPolicy: Always name: long-load startupProbe: failureThreshold: 30 periodSeconds: 3 httpGet: path: /health port: 3000 env: ...output omitted...Scale down the deployment to zero replicas.

-[student@workstation reliability-probes]$ oc scale deploy/long-load --replicas 0 deployment.apps/long-load scaled
+[student@workstation reliability-probes]$ oc scale deploy/long-load --replicas 0 deployment.apps/long-load scaledApply the updated

-file.
+long-load-deploy.yamlfile.
 Because the YAML file specifies the number of replicas, the deployment is scaled up.
-Move to the next step within one minute.[student@workstation reliability-probes] oc apply -f long-load-deploy.yaml deployment.apps/long-load configured service/long-load unchanged route.route.openshift.io/long-load configured
+Move to the next step within one minute.[student@workstation reliability-probes] oc apply -f long-load-deploy.yaml deployment.apps/long-load configured service/long-load unchanged route.route.openshift.io/long-load configuredObserve that the pods do not show as ready until the application is ready and the startup probe succeeds.

 [student@workstation reliability-probes]$ oc get pods NAME READY STATUS RESTARTS AGE long-load-785b5b4fc8-7x5ln 0/1 Running 0 27s long-load-785b5b4fc8-f7pdk 0/1 Running 0 27s long-load-785b5b4fc8-r2nqj 0/1 Running 0 27s